szilagyipeter99/imageprocessing/README.md

 ### Recommended folder structure:

-Python files can be stored in folders grouped by the lecture topics, like in this repository.
-However, for beginners it is recommended to have all the example codes in the root of the project, with a single folder for all the resources.
+Python files can be stored in folders grouped by lecture topics, as organized in this repository.
+However, for beginners, it is often recommended to place all example code files directly in the root of the project.
+This way, the project structure is simplified, with only a single folder dedicated to all resources (images, sequences, etc.), making navigation easier.

 ```bash
 improc-folder